Vietnam · CocoVolare

 December to March · dry season

-Green rice terraces and mountains in northern Vietnam 05 · Mountains 2 nights
+Sapa and the northern highlands · Vietnam 05 · Mountains

 Sapa and the northern highlands